syncfusion-content/windowsforms-docs/WindowsForms/GroupBar/GroupBar-Items-Settings.md

 propertyto 'True'.

 ![](Overview_images/Overview_img20.jpeg)
-Figure 931: 'Components' Item Highlighted in the GroupBar

 The border of the GroupBar Items can be changed by drawing the border without 3-dimensional edge which can be attained by setting the FlatLook propertyto 'True'.

 ![](Overview_images/Overview_img21.jpeg)
-Figure 932: Flat Look of GroupBar Items

 ## Integrating Child Controls to the GroupBar Items